-Helena is a decidedly white-collar city, with fully 88.83% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Helena is a city of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Helena who work in sales jobs (15.57%), management occupations (13.85%), and office and administrative support (11.61%).
+Helena is a decidedly white-collar city, with fully 87.71% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Helena is a city of sales and office workers, professionals, and managers.
+There are especially a lot of people living in Helena who work in sales jobs (15.59%), office and administrative support (12.26%), and management occupations (11.33%).

 Also of interest is that Helena has more people living here who work in computers and math than 95% of the places in the US.

-Because of many things, Helena is a great place for families with children to consider.
-First of all, many other families with children live here, making Helena a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Helena has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Helena is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Helena’s overall crime rate is lower than average for the country.

-Helena is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Helena doesn't have a public transportation system that people use for their commute.

-Helena is a somewhat ethnically-diverse city.
+Helena is a very ethnically-diverse city.
 The people who call Helena home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Helena residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Helena include German, English, Scottish, and Italian.
+Important ancestries of people in Helena include German, Irish, English, Italian, and Scottish.

 The most common language spoken in Helena is English.
-Other important languages spoken here include Spanish and Vietnamese.
+Other important languages spoken here include Spanish and Polish.